 Finding and trying to read old markings often raises more questions than answers.

 There are a few places on the internet where you can dig around and find production years for various hull numbers, and perhaps some anecdotal information about early ILCA history.
 As the internet was just getting up and running, one industrious individual, Shevy Gunter, who published under the name “dr Laser”, collected quite a bit of information about the class and its history.
 His website is now defunct, though the original content is at least partially accessible through the internet archive.

 The information below is reproduced from the original website of dr Laser (Shevy Gunter).
 It is used with permission and with gratitude for the original compiler.

 How do I determine my sail number and boat year?

-Except for the very first Lasers, the serial number of the Laser is on the transom.
+Except for the very first boats, the serial number of the ILCA is on the transom.
 E.g.: PFS80000L879

-Post 1973 Lasers: In North Amarica, the first 3 characters usually form the builder’s ID.
+Post 1973 ILCAs: In North America, the first 3 characters usually form the builder’s ID.
 (See http://www.teamvanguard.com/ for updates.)
 The rest of the numbers identify the hull.
 For hulls manufactured in New Zealand, for instance, it is known however that no manufacturer identification code letters may exist.